MikeM711/HansaWorld-Extractor/README.md

 The output will be the name of the file  + '- Extract.xls'

-Note to self: organize code a bit more, has some spaghetti code involved
+Note to self: delete unnecessary files...